AlselwiAisha/Capstone-project/README.md

 # 📖 [Capstone-project] <a name="about-project"></a>

-> It is a first capstone project in which we have to learn how to set up linters and working with git flow and working with mobile version.

 **[Capstone-project]** is a first capstone project in Microverse.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-I'm using mainly html and css for building this project.
+I'm using mainly html, css and JavaScript for building this project.

-> <details>

  <summary>Client</summary>
   <ul>
     <li><a href="https://developer.mozilla.org/en-US/docs/Web/HTML">HTML</a></li>
     <li><a href="https://developer.mozilla.org/en-US/docs/Web/CSS">CSS</a></li>